gadonng/RESTful-API-pizzas/README.md

 docker-compose run --rm web ./yii migrate/up --interactive=0
 ```

-you can use all the yii commands this way
+you can use all the yii commands this way,
+if you can't use the interactive version of docker-compose run you should add the --interactive=0 to yii commands.
 ```sh
 docker-compose run --rm web ./yii <command>
 ```